srirampc/airavata-cerebrum/INSTALL.md

 pip3 install git+https://github.com/apache/airavata-cerebrum.git
 ```

-## Installing Environment For Code Development
+## Installing Environment For Development

 Development environment Airavata Cerebrum requires python3.10+ environment.
 We can create a virtual environment in conda using the `environment.yml` file.